 Report on line 32, column (a), expenses included in net income reported on Part I, line 11, that are related to reserves and contingent liabilities.
 Report on line 32, column (e), amounts related to liabilities for reserves and contingent liabilities that are deductible in the current tax year for U.S. income tax purposes.
-Examples of items that must be reported on line 32 include warranty reserves, restructuring reserves, reserves for discontinued operations, and reserves for acquisitions and dispositions.
+Examples of reserves that are allowed for book purposes, but not for tax purposes, include warranty reserves, restructuring reserves, reserves for discontinued operations, and reserves for acquisitions and dispositions.
 Only report on line 32 items that are not required to be reported elsewhere on Schedule M-3, Parts II and III.
-For example, the expense for a reserve for inventory obsolescence must be reported on Part II, line 2.